hipe/tmx/fields/doc/issues/012-normal-normalization.md

       as we do them later (i.e make it a function). we'll describe them here instead of later, arbitrarily.

-      step 2: if the formal attribute has an ad-hoc normalizer,
+      step 2: if the association has an ad-hoc normalizer,

         wrap the value in a "qualified knownness". if flag, the value will be `true` or `false`. send it (and the listener) into the